 Which thread do I like better?
 The Soie Ovale is lovely – it’s so nice to work with and is such a rich, smooth silk.
 I like it best.
 BUT – for the price and for the color range, you can’t really beat the Eterna.
 I’m not an expert in silk and its qualities as a fiber, so I don’t know which one is “scientifically” better!
 If anyone knows, I’d love to hear about it.

 You can find the best ready selection of Soie Ovale online at Needle in a Haystack, where it’s $3.35 / spool.
-You can find the Eterna at Yodamo, Inc., where you will want to look under “stranded silk.”
+Update 2021: Eterna is discontinued.

 Hope that’s helpful!
 I’d love to hear from others who have had experience with flat silks or who know of another brand available.
 I’m always game to try anything!